bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

 ``ValueError`` is raised listing the matches.
 Try ``catalog['a']``, which will match two Runs in this Catalog and raise that error.

-Runs typically also have a counting number identifer, dubbed ``scan_id``.
+Runs typically also have a counting number identifier, dubbed ``scan_id``.
 This is easier to remember.
 Keep in mind that ``scan_id`` *is not neccesarily unique*, and Databroker will always give you the most recent match.
 Some users are in the habit of resetting ``scan_id`` to 1 at the beginning of a new experiment or operating cycle.
-This is why lookup based on the globally unique idenifier is safest for scripts and Jupyter notebooks, especially long-lived ones.
+This is why lookup based on the globally unique identifier is safest for scripts and Jupyter notebooks, especially long-lived ones.

 .. ipython:: python